diegomagela/diegomagela.github.io/_pages/blog.md

 layout: page
 ---

-Music, movies, and some random thoughts about life.
+Music, movies, some random codes and some thoughts about life.

 <div class="archive">